Reading Skills Guide

 - how to

-This glossary lists words and terms that we use on these pages to talk about reading.
+A glossary of words and terms that we use to talk about reading

 autobiography (noun): story of a person's life written by that same person